KautsarAqsa/customer-segmentation/README.md

 # Customer Segmentation
- This is a repository of my personal project about customer segmentation.
+This repository contains a personal project on customer segmentation using hierarchical clustering and k-means clustering techniques with an added API implementation for customer segment prediction.
+The project aims to understand the customer behavior and divide them into different segments based on their characteristics and behaviors.
 The data used in this project is a supermarket demographic customer's data and also purchase data.

+## Usage
+The project is implemented in Python and uses the [Scikit-Learn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) and [Scipy](https://docs.scipy.org/doc/scipy/reference/cluster.hierarchy.html) library for the clustering algorithms and [FastAPI](https://fastapi.tiangolo.com/) for the API implementation.

 There are 3 notebooks in this repo.
 Ideal order for reading: `customer_segmentation.ipynb` -> `customer_purchase_EDA.ipynb` -> `customer_purchase_model.ipynb`